How to Use Trusted Root Certificates, Prevent MiTM Attacks in Android & iOS Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Running with Untrusted Root Certificates on Mobile apps using Appdome
+How to Implement Prevent Running with Untrusted Root Certificates in Mobile Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Mobile Apps that Prevent Running with Untrusted Root Certificates without an SDK or gateway: